matteeyah/matteeyah.github.io/_posts/2018-01-01-ergodox-ez-keyboard.md

 dust is cleanable with a quick sweep with a wet wipe.

 There's also one more annoyance that I noticed.
-When using the tilt/tent kit washers, the kit itself isn't strong enough to support the weight of my hands when typing.
+When using the tilt/tent kit washers, the kit isn't strong enough to support the weight of my hands when typing.
 It's important to note that this is _only_ when tenting at a very dull angle and when you use the tilt/tent kit washers.

 #### Ergonomics

 Here comes the best part - this is where the keyboard excels!
 Every component is adjustable.

 The wrist pads aren't connected to the keyboard, so you can position them whichever way you like.
 Moving them a bit from time to time helps deal with hand